|

 finish tree.
 It was Brent's birthday, and remembering the nice gift

 Brent had given him, Race had wanted to return the favor.
-Brent had always
+Brent had

 been the artist in the family, and would hoard notebooks and pencils